Titanic director Cameron backs bid for 5,500 ship items

 The campaign announced Tuesday aims to raise $20 million (15 million pounds) to buy the items from a private American company that salvaged them from the wreck.

-He said his expeditions to the undersea site have made him feel a responsibility to honor those who lost their lives on its doomed voyage in 1912.
+He said his expeditions to the undersea site have made him feel a responsibility to honor those who lost their lives on its doomed voyage.

 The objects include a section of the ship’s hull and a bronze cherub decoration from the ship’s grand staircase.
 They were recovered from the wreck site during seven deep sea expeditions between 1987 and 2004.

 The bid for the artifacts comes from the Royal Museums Greenwich, National Museums Northern Ireland, Titanic Belfast and Titanic Foundation Limited.
-The National Geographic Society has pledge $500,000 to help fund the project – both Cameron and Ballard are National Geographic Explorers in Residence.
+The National Geographic Society has pledge $500,000 to help fund the project.

 The bid was announced at Titanic Belfast at the location where the ship was designed, built and launched.